jlabhard/ADA_Project/README.md

 - What is the provenance and proportion of the imported products composing an average meal in Switzerland?
 - What Switzerland imports the most and how much does it cost to the swiss people ?
 - How much goes to local producers from the cost of an average meal in Switzerland ?
-- What is the food carbon print of an average swiss citizen ?
+- What is the food carbon footprint of an average swiss citizen ?

 # Dataset
 List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant.